-First positive COVID tests for athletes in Olympic Village
+First positive Covid tests for athletes in Olympic Village

 Published

+Two South African soccer players have become the first athletes inside the Olympic Village to test positive for Covid-19, with the Tokyo Games opening on Friday.Full Article

-Two athletes have tested positive for COVID-19 in the Tokyo Olympic Village, organisers said on Sunday, sparking fears of a larger outbreak just days before kickoff.Full Article
+Two athletes have tested positive for the coronavirus in the Tokyo Olympic Village after a team colleague was also infected,..

 Two athletes living at the Olympic Village in Tokyo have tested positive for COVID-19.